custom-components/pyscript/docs/reference.rst

 - Pyscript code can be put into modules or packages and stored in the ``<config>/pyscript/modules`` folder.
   Any pyscript code can import and use these modules or packages.
 These modules are not autoloaded on startup; they are only loaded when another script imports them.
-When you call the pyscript reload service, all imported modules are unloaded.
+When you call the ``pyscript.reload`` service, any changes to a module's files will cause it to be unloaded, and any scripts or apps that import that module will be reloaded.
 Imports of pyscript modules and packages are not affected by the ``allow_all_imports`` setting - if a file is in the ``<config>/pyscript/modules`` folder then it can be imported.

   Package-style layout is also supported where a PACKAGE is defined in ``<config>/pyscript/modules/PACKAGE/__init__.py``, and that file can, in turn,